cqframework/XmiParser/README.md

 # Running

-Build the project runnning gradle with compileGroovy task.
+Build the project runnning [Gradle](http://www.gradle.org) with compileGroovy task.

+To run on the sample XMI file try run.bat which runs a main script that either validates the model or generate html documentation.

+The following assumes you already have [Groovy](http://groovy.codehaus.org/) installed.

+> run.bat

+To generate HTML javadoc documentation add the "-h" argument:

+> run.bat -h

 # License